fel1xp/CV/README.md

 # Felix Piercy
 A driven Makers Academy graduate with a positive learning mindset, ready to thrive as a developer.
-At the beginning of a long-term career shift into software development.
 I continue to further my skillset beyond Makers Academy by working towards the Amazon Web Services Cloud Practitioner qualification and Kubernetes Udemy course.
-My key language strength is in Ruby as well as building confidence in JavaScript.
-I also have a keen interest in serverless software deployment and realising the benefits of a containerised world.
+My key language strength is in Ruby as well as building knowledge of JavaScript.
+Keen interest in serverless software deployment and following a test driven development process.

 ## My favourite coding projects